Jewish education: Schools

-Girls' education
+Girls and women

-Formal Jewish girls' education is a twentieth century phenomenon.
+Formal Jewish girls' education is a 20th-century phenomena.
 Prior to this women learned basic Jewish concepts and halakha in an informal setting with parents or other family members, apart from occasional instances where women learned Torah intensively.

 One of the main arguments for this educational inequality of discouraging women from learning Torah related topics is found in the Talmud.
 According to Rabbi Eliezer in Tractate Sotah: 'If a man teaches his daughter Torah, it's as if he's teaching her foolishness.'
 Traditional religious views were that women were not on the same intellectual level as men, and therefore were unable to understand the intricacies of the Torah and Talmud.

 This situation changed largely due to the efforts of Sara Schnirer, who founded the first Jewish girls' school Bais Yaakov in Kraków in Poland in 1918. leading to the formation of the Beth Jacob Movement.
-From the 19th century onwards, public education became compulsory in most of Europe, and Jewish schools were established in order to maintain educational control over Jewish children.
+From the 19th century onward, public education became compulsory in most of Europe, and Jewish schools were established in order to maintain educational control over Jewish children.

 In the Beth Jacob system, women primarily learn Torah, and also some halacha (Jewish religious law), but not the Talmud.
 This means that they are not only taught Torah but are also taught 'the lifestyle of being a homemaker, and supporting their husbands who want to learn in yeshiva all day.'

 Girls in the United States at this time were often educated at public schools together with boys, and they received their Jewish education through programs at synagogues and Sunday schools, as Jewish day schools were less common.

 After the end of World War II, women moved into Jewish studies research and teaching.
 The balance of education for women and men has made great strides in equality in Jewish schools.

-Informal Jewish education
+Informality

 Youth groups

-Recent[when?] studies estimate a population of 650,000 Jewish middle and high school students.[dead link]
+Studies created in 2024 estimate a population of 650,000 Jewish middle and high school students.
 Most of these attend Jewish youth groups or participate in activities funded by Jewish youth organizations Jewish youth organizations.
 Many of these are Zionist youth movements.
 The various organizations differ in political ideology, religious affiliation, and leadership structure, although they all tend to be characterized by a focus on youth leadership.

 The Conservative movement has USY - United Synagogue Youth.
 The Modern Orthodox movement has NCSY - formerly National Conference of Synagogue Youth.
 BBYO is a non-denominational group, though most Jews associate it with the Reform movement.
 The North American Federation of Temple Youth, known as NFTY, is the organized youth movement of Reform Judaism in North America.
 Funded and supported by the Union for Reform Judaism, NFTY exists to supplement and support Reform youth groups at the synagogue level.
 About 750 local youth groups affiliate themselves with the organization, comprising over 8,500 youth members.